pelahi/VELOCIraptor-STF/doc/usage.rst

     ``Halo_core_phase_significance = 2.0``
         * Significance a core must be in terms of phase-space distance scaled by dispersions (sigma).
 Typical values are order unity & > 1.

+.. topic:: Configuration for cleaning up substructuers that overlap in phase-space.

+    Substructures can be merged together if they overlap in phase space.

+    ``Structure_phase_merge_dist = 0.25``
+        * Phase-distance normalised by dispersions below which structures are merged together.
+Typical valuse are < 1.
+    ``Apply_phase_merge_to_host = 1``
+        * Flag whether to also check substructures can be merged with the host background.
+1 is on.

 .. _config_unbinding:

 .. topic:: Unbinding Parameters